psacawa/lektprojekt/README.md

 # install postgres, redis
 sudo apt install postgresql-12 libpq-dev redis

-# create database/user
-createdb lektprojekt_db
-createuser -sP lektprojekt_pg_admin
-# enter 'django-pass' at the password prompt
-# I am aware this is not isolated from the Internet,
-# but it'll suffice for now

 # create and enter virtualenv (you can also use pyenv)
 pip install virtualenv
 virtualenv venv